jjmedinaariza/modelling_book/docs/04-carpentry.md

-#Data Carpentry
+# Data Carpentry

-##Introduction
+## Introduction

 We have already introduce the typical workflow of data analysis:

 ![](imgs/data-science-explore.png)
 In this figure produced by Hadley Wickham you can see the first stage of data analysis involve importing your data, getting it into a [tidy format](http://vita.had.co.nz/papers/tidy-data.pdf), and then doing some transformations so that you get the data in good shape for analysis.
 There is a famous and possibly false statistic that says that 80% of an analyst time is often devoted to this kind of operations.
 Although the statistic is likely made up, the truth is that the experience of many analysts resonates with it.
 So, you should not underestimate data carpentry or data wrangling (as these processes are often called) as a part of your analysis.

 For various decades, social scientists of a quantitative persuasion worked primarily with survey data (for an excelent history of how this come to be you can read [this book](https://global.oup.com/academic/product/identities-and-social-change-in-britain-since-1940-9780199587650?cc=gb&lang=en&#)), which came in rather tidy formats, but often required some transformations.
 Today we are more likely to rely on "big" and other new forms of data (from the web, administrative sources, or a variety of sensors) that may require more significant processing before we can do any analysis with it.
 Think, for example, of data from online vendors of drugs available in the Dark Net.
-Some people talk of the advent of a new [computational social science](http://science.sciencemag.org/content/323/5915/721/tab-pdf) around this new methods.
+Some people talk of the advent of a new [computational social science](http://science.sciencemag.org/content/323/5915/721/tab-pdf) around these new methods.
 This kind of data, indeed, opens avenues for research we could only dream of in the past as argued by [some of our colleagues](https://www.sciencedirect.com/science/article/pii/S0955395919300313?via%3Dihub).
 But getting this kind of data requires the development of new skills (e.g, web scrapping) and generally requires more processing before they are tidy and ready for analysis.

 R is particularly well suited for this new world.
-In this module we only work with survey data, which tends to be tidier and easier to work with in an introductory module.
+In this module we only work with survey data, which tends to be tidier and easier to work with in the context of an introductory course unit.
 But even when working with this kind of data you often have to think hard about required tidying and transformations before you can start your analysis.

 In this module we expect you to download a survey dataset for analysis.
 These datasets are already rather tidy and have been professionally cleaned and prepared for analytical consumption.
 But you may still have to select cases and variables that are appropriate for your own analysis.
 Also, you likely will need to generate new variables or change existing ones for various reasons.
 It’s a rare data set in which every variable you need is measured directly.
 Examples of things you may need to do include: